tylernap/projectmarswar/README.md

 ```
 docker-compose up
 ```
 This will stand up everything but does not start the HTTPS server or create the certificate.
+Starting the application layer can take some time so be patient for the site to load up.
+Follow the logs to see its progress with `docker-compose logs -f web`.
 While django populates player data, create the cert in another session

 #### Certificate creation
 Next we will need to create a certificate to enable the HTTPS portion of the server.
 Replace the angle bracket part with your website name: